yonasBSD/gonzo/README.md

     - "kubectl logs -f $NAME -n $NAMESPACE --context $CONTEXT | gonzo"
 ```

+> ⚠️ NOTE: on `macOS` although it is not required, defining `XDG_CONFIG_HOME=~/.config` is recommended in order to maintain consistency with Linux configuration practices.

 #### Usage
 1. Launch k9s and navigate to pods
-2. Select a pod and press g
+2. Select a pod and press `ctrl-l`
 3. Gonzo opens with live log streaming and analysis

 ## 🏗️ Architecture